oxzoid/OSPay/README.md

 A high-performance cryptocurrency payment processor built in Go with React frontend.
 Supports real-time payment verification on multiple blockchain networks with automatic settlement and comprehensive transaction management
 #
-NOTE: only payment verification is in frontend rn will implement dashboiard and other features asap. the apis are working just not implemented in frontend
+NOTE: only payment verification is in frontend rn will implement dashboiard and other features asap. the apis are working just not implemented in frontend and swagger needs some fixing
 #
 ONLY FOR EDUCATIONAL AND LEANRING PURPOSES,TRYING TO GET FINTECH RECRUITERS TO NOTICE ME
 #